 Lots of exhibits and friendly staff to guide you around

 I enjoyed this museum with its stuffed animals and bones, dinosaur skeletons and fossils, corals, reptiles and amphibians, ancient coins, Egyptian artifacts (including an Egyptian Mummy).

 They have a peace collection of 1000 paper birds and a piece of material left by the Hiroshima nuclear bomb, which I found very moving.

 The Whitworth Art Gallery is part of the University of Manchester.

-It is home to some of the UK's finest collections of art and design including modern and historic fine art, prints, textiles and a rare collection of wallpapers.
-Unfortunately, it is closed at the time of writing (February 2014), but it will reopen in august 2014.
+It is home to some of the U.K.'s finest collections of art and design, including modern and historic fine art, prints, textiles, and a rare collection of wallpapers.

 Address: Mosley Street